-Every term, the University organises free public lectures on a wide variety of topics and aimed at a general audience.
+Every term, the University organises free open lectures on a wide variety of topics and aimed at a general audience.

 There is a regular bus service and the campus is easily accessible by bicycle.
 Car parking is available in the Pay & Display car parks, which are free after 6pm.

 More information on reaching the University together with maps and additional parking information can be found on our Information for Visitors webpages.

 Subscribe to our mailing list to receive up-to-date information on upcoming open lectures and events.Subscribe

 Most lectures are held on the University campus.
 Find out how to get here.View maps and directions